 Tuberculosis (TB) is a potentially serious infectious disease that primarily affects your lungs.
 It is spread from person to person through tiny droplets released in the air, and is highly contagious.

-All incoming students are required to complete a Tuberculosis (TB) Risk Screening to determine whether they may have been exposed to the disease.
-If a student answered "Yes" to any of the questions on the screening, they must have either a skin test, blood-work, or a chest x-ray to confirm that they are not carrying the disease.
+All incoming students are required to complete a Health History/ Tuberculosis (TB) Risk Screening Form to determine whether they may have been exposed to the disease.
+If a student answered "Yes" to any of the questions on the TB screening, they must have either a skin test, blood-work, or a chest x-ray to confirm that they are not carrying the disease.

 Requirement 2: Measles Vaccine Information